PIANOS FOR PEOPLE

 Bailey Salinero is an active violinist, teacher, and non-profit professional.
 Originally from Tallahassee, Florida, she studied Violin Performance and Arts Administration at Florida State University before moving to St. Louis in 2018.
 Bailey has previously worked at the Missouri Botanical Garden, Missouri Chamber Music Festival, and Network for Strong Communities.
 She also continues to teach violin part-time at the Community Music School of Webster University and the Kirkwood Strings Program.
 A passionate advocate for arts and culture and heavily influenced by her pianist father, Bailey instantly felt connected to the mission of Pianos for People and joined the staff in July of 2023.
 In her spare time, she spends time with her husband and daughter, fosters dogs, and continues to discover new things to explore in St. Louis.

-Sara Mullins, Administrative Coordinator and Teacher
+Sara Mullins, Teacher

 Sara earned her AA and AFA in Music and General Studies at Jefferson College.
 She is currently earning her BM (ED) at the University of Missouri-St. Louis.
 She has a history of studying Adolescent Psychology at Southern Illinois University-Edwardsville.
 Sara is known for being a local Horn player and has studied with Cara Kizer and Christina Schempf.
 She has actively played the piano for seven years in numerous studios under the direction of Cathy Boemler and Alla Voskoboynikova.
 Sara has been a teacher at Pianos for People since September 2022 and currently teaches at the Sister Thea Bowman Catholic School in East St. Louis, Illinois, and the Cherokee campus.
 Sara is a patient, kind, and creative teacher who inspires her students to be the best version of themselves inside and outside the classroom.